 Wednesday, August 6, 2025

-I'm tired of the shaming: My thoughts about nudity and being openly naked outdoors.
+I'm tired of the shaming: My thoughts about nudity and being openly naked outdoors and online.

 It’s quite an outrageous leap in logic that people should be arrested or fired from their jobs or not hired at all and cancelled simply for being openly naked!
 Why should people be punished simply for being in touch with their own humanity?
 That’s rather hypocritical and oppressive in my view.
 We accept public nudity when actors are seen naked in movies or TV shows, so why doesn’t everyone else have that same freedom?
 Having to be an actor in a movie in order to have permission to be seen openly naked in public is a pretty foolish and rather arbitrary standard.
 It’s most defiantly an elitist one.